-A. CRO is the final multiplier, so from a sheer impact perspective, by improving conversion rates has the biggest impact to sales for brands that have a baseline of traffic.
+A. CRO is the final multiplier, so from a sheer impact perspective, improving conversion rates has the biggest impact on sales for brands that have a baseline of traffic.
 Going from just 2% to 3% conversion rate means 50% more sales!
 The impact is nearly immediate and the cost is minimal.

-Executives understand these advantages when presented with them in an easy to grasp format.
+Executives understand these advantages when presented with them in an easy-to-grasp format.
 Pulling in case study examples is also compelling and there are quite a few case studies out there: https://blog.kissmetrics.com/100-conversion-optimization-case-studies/